deepaksood619/deepaksood619.github.io/docs/management/decision-making/readme.md

 Let’s dream big.
 Plan diligently.
 Execute relentlessly.

+**Sleep on it** - Always sleep on your decisions for a night atleast before taking decisions.
+Don't be emotional and immature.

 ## The ABCDs of categorizing decisions

 - **Ad hoc decisions** - Infrequent, low-stakes